 “We’re really looking for organizations that, as a way in which they approach their work, see themselves as part of a larger movement," Executive Director Ellen Friedman told us.
 "That they recognize that they need to be working in a collaborative fashion and that their leadership has the capacity to do that, and that they’re building that pipeline of collaborative leadership throughout the organization.”

-The Compton Foundation seeks to support institutions that provide leadership training that produces those qualities.
-It also seeks to help networks of leaders who collaborate together to find "transformative" solutions.
+The Compton Foundation supports institutions that provide leadership training that produces those qualities.
+It also seeks to help networks of leaders who collaborate together to find transformative solutions.

 Compton is always on the lookout for new grantees whose work aligns with its goals.
 To encourage potential grantees to introduce themselves to the foundation, Compton has a streamlined online inquiry system that its staff reviews regularly.